jeffmakes/pi-data-recovery/README.md

 ## The Solution
 Luckily, eMMC chips are electrically compatible with [micro]SD cards, so all we need to do is convert the dead CM4 into an SD card.
 What follows is a description of how I figured out how to do it, and a guide for you to follow if you find yourself in a similar situation.

+## Gathering the information
+In principle, all we need to know for this hack is the locations on the CM4 board of each of the eMMC bus signals.
+Once those are known, we can connect them to something that can read SD cards, e.g. a USB SD reader and suck out the data.

+First I needed a sacrificial CM4.
+Luckily one was available (see above) so no problems there.
+I removed various chips to get access to the signals, then traced them out.

+I've done this once, so you don't have to, but I'll include a description of my method because it could be applied to other Pis, or other SBC's for that matter.

+I don't have an x-ray machine, so I had to probe around with a multimeter like a caveman.
+Where to start?
+Well, we know the signals need to get to the pads of the eMMC, so I desoldered that with a hot-air reflow station.

+The signals start at the SoC, so I removed the head spreader by gently prying it off with a scalpel, then removed the SoC with hot air.
+Be patient when doing this - the part is glued down so it really takes some heat before it lets go.
+On my first board I got a bit impatient, started prying with a scalpel, slipped and mashed a load of pads.
+Luckily none that I needed to access.

+Next I removed the PMIC - I knew it was dead, so it would probably interfere with the power rails.